darshanrao/AI-Space-Search-Engine/README.md

 * 🖼 **View relevant images** tied to your question in a sidebar
 * 💬 **Keep multiple research threads open** using multi-session chat

 It doesn’t just give you a block of text.
-It brings together papers, citations, images, and related work so you can truly explore a topic.
+It brings together papers, citations, images and related work so you can truly explore a topic.

 ---